Spring 2026

 Tips for Submitting a Successful Presentation Proposal

 PLMA is searching for exceptional session proposals from across the industry that explore lessons learned and best practices from practitioners who develop, implement, and evaluate flexible load management, demand response (DR), distributed energy resources (DER), and managed charging initiatives.
-Any industry professional is welcome to submit a proposal, although additional consideration will be given to submissions received from PLMA member organizations.
-PLMA highly values proposals that include participation by utilities, customers, and other market actors.
+PLMA highly values proposals that highlight credible real-world examples of flexible load management with speakers who can share balanced, varied view of these examples in practice.
 Please, no sales pitches.

 Presentations of any length or style will be considered with the typical format of 30- to 60-minute case study presentations in which 1/3 of the time is reserved for audience discussion.
 All topics and presenters will be considered however PLMA especially values sessions having specific, actionable ties to flexible load management, DR, DERs, and/or managed charging, as well as its specific areas of strategy and interest, as follows: